nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 5. Extract the `.rodata` section, and correct the assembly such that it properly references the static strings contained there.
 6. Compile my own object file with stubs for the missing external functions.
 Also, define some of the basic structures from emsdk and compile with debugging symbols enabled so that they are available for use by the decompiler.

 This was obviously a highly-manual process.
 I've since improved it somewhat by allowing uBPF to directly intake the eBPF `.so` and output a static `.o` file in x86_64, *but that's a post for another time*.
-In any case, this is what I did during the competition.
+In any case, this is what I actually did during the competition.

+---

 **The result is this [binary]({% link _reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/solfire_x86_64 %}), which is a _normal_ x86_64 binary that is compatible with all of the regular tools (ie: ghidra).**
+{:.alert .alert-success}

+---

+## Binary Analysis

-We can now analyze each of the functions of interest in turn:
+We can now analyze each of those functions of interest in turn:

+---

 ### entrypoint

 I didn't spend a lot of time on this function.
-The normal behavior is to use the library deserializer and then just call another function, in this case `solfire`.
+The normal behavior for entrypoints is to use the library deserializer and then just call another function, in this case `solfire`.

+---

 ### solfire